matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### Important VPC capabilities

 - VPCs have routing tables.
-These are used to forward traffic from one instance to another instance within the same network.
-Even across sub-networks and even between GCP zones without requiring an external IP address.
+- These are used to forward traffic from one instance to another instance within the same network.
+- Even across sub-networks and even between GCP zones without requiring an external IP address.

 **You control the topology of your VPC network**

 - Use its route table to forward traffic within the network, even across subnets.
-- Use its firewall to control what network traffic is allowed.
+- Use its firewall to control what network traffic allowed.
     - Tagging FW rules example: Traffic at port 80 or 443 is allowed into all VMs with the "web" tag.
 - Use Shared VPC to share a network, or individual subnets, with other GCP projects.
 - Use VPC Peering to interconnect networks in GCP projects.